Difference Between CA vs MBA

 Below are the top 11 comparisons between CA vs MBA:

-Let us discuss some of the major key differences between CA vs MBA:
+Let us discuss some of the major key differences between a CA vs MBA:

-- The CA course takes an average of four to five years to complete, whereas the MBA course takes around 2 years to complete.
+- The CA course averages four to five years, whereas the MBA course takes around 2 years.

-- Only ICAI or the Institute of Chartered Accountants of India offers a CA course, whereas there are multiple universities around the world that offers an MBA course.
+- Only the ICAI or the Institute of Chartered Accountants of India offers a CA course, whereas multiple universities worldwide offer an MBA course.

-- MBA courses can be pursued through regular, offline, part-time or distance education, whereas the same thing is not applicable in a CA course.
+- MBA courses can be pursued through regular, offline, part-time, or distance education, whereas the same thing does not apply to a CA course.

-- CA course may take a long time to complete, but it is not that expensive as compared to a regular MBA course.
-A regular MBA course from a reputed university can be at least ten times expensive to the overall expenses incurred in pursuing a CA course.
+- CA course may take a long time to complete, but it is not as expensive as a regular MBA course.
+A regular MBA course from a reputed university can be at least ten times more expensive than the expenses incurred in pursuing a CA course.

 - CA course is much harder as compared to the MBA course.

-- A CA course can be pursued right after class 12 exams, whereas the MBA course is a post-graduate program that is graduates can only pursue it.
+- A CA course can be pursued right after class 12 exams, whereas the MBA course is a post-graduate program that graduates can only pursue.

-- A three-year article-ship under a CA firm is mandatory in a CA course, whereas, in an MBA course, internships are mandatory.
+- A three-year article ship under a CA firm is mandatory in a CA course, whereas internships are mandatory in an MBA course.

 CA vs MBA Comparison Table